BEING TEXT OF THE PRESS CONFERENCE BY THE HON. MINISTER OF INFORMATION

 that the fight against insecurity is one of the three priority areas

-of the APC-led Federal Government. - Yes, the security situation has continued to pose a great
+3. Yes, the security situation has continued to pose a great

 challenge, but amidst the cacophony of voices – some genuinely